BigDataIA-Spring2023-Team-12/SutraAI/README.md

 - `text_extractor`: This function extracts text from various file formats and returns it as a string.
 The supported file formats are PDF, JSON, CSV, TXT, DOC, ODT, and HTML.
 If the file format is not supported, a ValueError is raised.
 - `vector_search`: This code provides a Python script for generating responses to user queries using GPT-3.5 model and a search index created using Pinecone API, and can be used for various natural language processing applications.

+### _streamlit folder

 ## 👉 Conclusion
 The proposed project aims to build a smart query tool that can query multiple documents and retrieve the relevant information based on user input queries.
 The project will use Google Drive, vector embeddings, indexing, and GPT-3 to achieve this objective.
 The project will be completed in 2 weeks.
 The deliverables of the project will be a functional query tool with a user interface. 💻
+- `gitignore`: The file containing the list of packages to exclude on git push.
+- `_utils.py`: This script fetches text from files in a specific Google Drive folder named 'SutraAI', and sends the text and filename to a FastAPI endpoint for further processing.
+The script also stores information about the processed files in a SQLite database.
+The user is required to provide valid credentials for Google Drive API authentication.
+- `load_from_drive`: This Python script defines a function named "extract_text_from_file" which takes in a Google Drive file ID and user credentials, and returns the extracted text from the file in string format.
+It supports various file formats including PDF, JSON, CSV, TXT, DOC, DOCX, ODT, and HTML.
+- `main.py`: This Python script uses Streamlit to create a web app that allows users to authenticate with Google Drive and extract text from files, as well as search for information using natural language queries.
+It uses the Google Drive API and OAuth2 authentication.
+- `users.db`: User Logs.